top of page

 Storage Solutions During Painting

 No room to relocate furniture?
+Furniture relocation and furniture movement to storage units or portable containers can be a practical solution during painting projects.
 Consider short-term storage units or portable containers.
 Boxing up small items also frees space and keeps your home’s interior safe throughout the entire process.

 Ensuring Proper Ventilation